diptavo/TASTE/man/vignettes/TASTE.md

 }
 ```

-This function takes into input **pro_name**: common protein ID, **jefs** : list that contains rank of the joint effect matrices and joint matrix as its first and second elemnt, **lower**: lower limit of the $l_0$ norm of the vector v a sparse loading vector, corresponding to columns of joint matrix. , **upper**: upper limit of the l-0 norm of the vector v a sparse loading vector, corresponding to columns of joint matrix. , **gamma**: step size.
+This function takes into input **pro_name**: common protein ID, **jefs** : list that contains rank of the joint effect matrices and joint matrix as its first and second elemnt, **lower**: lower limit of the $l_0$ norm of the vector v a sparse loading vector, corresponding to columns of joint matrix. , **upper**: upper limit of the $l_0$ norm of the vector v a sparse loading vector, corresponding to columns of joint matrix. , **gamma**: step size.
 It extracts the proteins that drives the joint structure by performing a variant of sparse principle component analysis via PMA package.

+## 5. Full Pipeline Function: